jasonwryan/jasonwryan.github.com/source/_posts/2009-03-17-install-oft-fonts-in-openoffice.markdown

 categories: [fonts,openoffice,linux,unix,hack]
 ---

-OpenOffice won’t recognize TrueType fonts with the extension .otf, so you need to convert them to .ttf in order to use them in that suite.
+OpenOffice won’t recognize TrueType fonts with the extension `.otf`, so you need to convert them to `.ttf` in order to use them in that suite.

 {% codeblock lang:sh %}
 sudo apt-get install fontforge
 {% endcodeblock %}

-If all the .otf files are in the same folder, then you are good to go.
+If all the `.otf` files are in the same folder, then you are good to go.

 First, you need the conversion script, which I found in [this post](url=http://www.stuermer.ch/blog/convert-otf-to-ttf-font-on-ubuntu.html]this post[/url):